Difference Between A Launch Monitor And Golf Simulator - Explained

 Doppler radar and photometric technologies are used to get the data they need.
 The ball is tracked with Doppler radar using microwaves, while the path is examined with photometric technology using a sequence of high-speed photographs.

-As launch monitors perform a restricted number of functions, such as measuring the various club and ball properties upon impact, they cost far less than comprehensive simulators.
+As launch monitors perform a restricted number of functions, such as measuring the various club and ball properties at impact, they cost far less than comprehensive simulators.

 Several launch monitors can be purchased for less than $1000.
-However, there are several launch monitors that cost significantly more than this, even in the five-figure range.
-For instance, you can get yourself a device from the Foresight Sports GC series.
+However, there are several launch monitors that cost significantly more, even in the five-figure range.
+For instance, you can get a device from the Foresight Sports GC series.
 The GC3 launch monitor is priced at $7,499 and includes a software license for FSX 2020 with 10 courses.

 Some Launch Monitors Are Portable

 For the data-driven golfer, a launch monitor is a must-have piece of equipment.
-In addition, a certified golf instructor can then use the shot data to describe what you should be working on during your time with one.
+In addition, a certified golf instructor can then use the shot data to specify what you should be working on.

 They Are Compatible with iOS and Android

 You can use smartphones and tablets running iOS or Android to operate a large number of launch monitors.
-All you'll need to do is download a golf app like ES Range or FS Golf to get started.
+All you’ll need to do is download a golf app like ES Range or FS Golf (or any app that comes with your monitor) to get started.

 Check Out: Garmin Approach R10 Review